 Click somewhere inside of that terminal window, and the prompt should start to blink.
 Type ls and then Enter.
 That's a lowercase L and a lowercase S, which is shorthand notation for "list."
 Indeed, you should then see a list of the folders inside of John Harvard's home directory, among which is Dropbox!
-Let's open that folder, followed immediately by the pset1 folder therein.
-Type cd Dropbox/pset1 or even cd ~/Dropbox/pset1 followed by Enter to change your directory to ~/Dropbox/pset1 (ergo, cd).
-You should find that your prompt changes to jharvard@appliance (~/Dropbox/pset1): confirming that you are indeed now inside of ~/Dropbox/pset1 (i.e., a directory called pset1 inside of a directory called Dropbox inside of John Harvard's home directory).
+Let's open that folder, followed immediately by the hacker1 folder therein.
+Type cd Dropbox/hacker1 or even cd ~/Dropbox/hacker1 followed by Enter to change your directory to ~/Dropbox/hacker1 (ergo, cd).
+You should find that your prompt changes to jharvard@appliance (~/Dropbox/hacker1): confirming that you are indeed now inside of ~/Dropbox/hacker1 (i.e., a directory called hacker1 inside of a directory called Dropbox inside of John Harvard's home directory).
 Now type ls followed by Enter.
 You should see hello.txt!
 Now, you can't click or double-click on that file's name there; it's just text.
 But that listing does confirm that hello.txt is where we hoped it would be.
 Let's poke around a bit more.
 Go ahead and type cd and then Enter.
 If you don't provide cd with a "command-line argument" (i.e., a directory's name), it whisks you back to your home directory by default.
-Indeed, your prompt should now be: jharvard@appliance (~):
+Indeed, your prompt should now be: jharvard@appliance (~): Phew, home sweet home.
+Make sense?
+If not, no worries; it soon will!
+It's in this terminal